Veterinary Instruments and Equipment

 Key Features

-- Accompanying Evolve site uses an interactive format giving you the ability to conveniently study and learn instruments to which you’d normally have only limited access
+- 780 high-quality color photographs help you to quickly recognize and identify instruments.

+- A flip-book, flash-card format makes it easier to memorize instruments and to quiz yourself or others.

-- Instruments and equipment shown for common procedures for small and large animals, including bovine, equine, sheep, pigs, and goats, and include procedures such as dehorning, hoof care, castration, and teat and obstetrical procedures.
+- Instruments and equipment are shown for common procedures for small and large animals including bovine, equine, sheep, pigs, and goats, and including procedures such as dehorning, hoof care, castration, and teat and obstetrical procedures.

-- Coverage of surgical instruments includes general instruments such as hemostats, forceps, and scissors, and describes orthopedic, ophthalmic, and dental instruments used in veterinary specialty surgeries.

-- Coverage of restraint equipment includes proper restraint techniques for all species of large and small animals.

-- Accompanying Evolve site uses an interactive format giving students the ability to conveniently study and learn instruments to which they normally have only limited access.

-- 400 high-quality color photographs help you to quickly become familiar with instruments.
+- Two pages are allotted to each instrument, with the top page including a photo and the bottom page including the instrument's name, functions, characteristics, a practice note, and sterilization note -- it's easy to quiz yourself by folding the book to show only the photo page, then identifying the instrument name and functions.

-- A flip book, flashcard format makes it easy for you to learn veterinary instruments and equipment.
+- A handy pocket size makes it easy to carry and use at any time.

 Table of Contents